bert-kapsarc/CAT/README.md

+The CarboDebt conract directory.
-tThe CarboDebt program is a smart contract framework for traking  emission responsabilities associated with the consumption of hydrocarbon resources.
-It is not a carbon credit program, it is a debt contract that holds no explicit value.
-However, it does measure the responability retained by the holder with respect to the hydrocarbon resources that they produce or consume.
+A smart contract/ dApp framework for tracking  emission responsabilities associated with the consumption of hydrocarbon resources.

+Not a carbon credit program.
+It is a debt contract.
+The pupose of the contracts are to provide a scientifically rigorous account of where emission debt is coming from and how it is being traded.

+There is no explicit value attributed to the contract, however the holder may have reason to pay a fee to abate their emissions through an approved carbon sinker, such as sequestration, reforestation ...

+Sinkers can 'stamp' the CarboDebt to issue CarboGold, converting it into a neutral emission: an amount of carbon removed from the atmosphere based on agreements between debt participants.
+The value of carbon gold could reflect the marginal cost of the carbon sinker, or some perceived value that a producer/consumer may be willing to pay to receive CarboGold rather than CarboDebt, as proof of offset emissionsl

 We summarize the function of the carbo-debt contract in the 5 points below.

-anyone can create a carbo debt wallet to issue carbon budget attributed to production/ownership of commodity with a known energy content/intput
+1.  anyone can create a carbo debt wallet to issue carbon budget attributed to production ownership of commodity with a known energy content/intput

-Each participant in a contract is defined by a given decentralized identifier (DiD) supplier (hydrocarbon producers).
-Usually the first creators of carbon debt transformer (refiners) distributer (trading companies, bunkers, ...) consumer (can voluntarily create debt contract if not initiated further upstream) carbon management/removal (sequestration, reforestation, ,,,) managers also play the role of converting Carbon debt into carbon gold ...= Can request to send carbo debt to a counter-party, with the receiving parties approval (signature) The debt contract is transferred on sale of commodity, paying manager to offload the responsability
+2. Each participant in a contract is defined by a given decentralized identifier (DiD) supplier (hydrocarbon producers).
+Usually the first creators of carbon debt consumer (can voluntarily create debt contract if not initiated further upstream) carbon sinker (sequestration, reforestation, ,,,)

+    sinkers also play the role of converting Carbon debt into carbon gold ...

+3. Can request to send/receive carbo debt from a counter-party, with the all parties approval (signature)

+4. The debt contract is transferred on sale of commodity, paying sinker to offload the responsability

-Contract participants can fund contract pay owner to retain debt incentivize carbon manager to off-take the debt Recipients can decline to receive the deb, contract stipulates the additional charge the debt owner will charge for retaining debt
+5. Contract participants can fund contract use by carbon manager to off-take the debt

+6. Recipients can decline to receive the debt, and contract may communicate the additional charge for retaining the debt.
+Or sender cna offer the option to receive CarboGold in exchange for an additional fee.

 There are two strategies for implementing carbo-debt;